Water supply and sanitation in Mexico: Background

 There are three general facts about the evolution in the governance of water pollution: 1) Water quality suffers when there is low investment in environmental controls, little proactive effort in preventing sources of pollution and abandonment of observation systems and monitoring, in addition to the low investment in treatment systems; 2) Population growth and economic development increase the pressure on soil and water.
 The problem of water quality does not only refer to a lack of investment and political will, but it is also a problem of aligning investments in water quality in order to achieve greater economic growth.
 3) Despite progress in addressing the flagrant causes of water pollution, all the nations of the planet face the challenge of changing established practices, as heavy inertia and a stagnant discourse persist in the way of facing the problem (eg no resources, no capacity).
 Mexico's climate is another big contributor as to why some parts of the country have relatively low accessibility to clean and safe water.
-First off, the country is self is split between two tropical areas of the globe that make for differing condition in different regions.
+First off, the country itself is split between two tropical areas of the globe that make for differing condition in different regions.
 Mexico's southern half sits in the inter tropical area of the globe and the northern half of it rests in the temperate area.
 Both these wind zones, Intertropical Convergence Zones and Temperate zones, have different wind patterns that cause dry climates in various parts of the country.
-Due to the different wind zones, two-thirds of Mexico is considered to be arid to semi-arid as the only receive about 500 mm of rain year round.
-The other third of the country is categorized as humid and various greatly from the previous two-thirds, as the remaining third receives more than 2000 mm of rain all year.
-Most of the areas with limited access to clean water obviously fall under the arid and semi-arid regions.
+Due to the different wind zones, two-thirds of Mexico is considered to be arid to semi-arid as they only receive about 500 mm of rain year round.
+The other third of the country is categorized as humid and receives more than 2000 mm of rain all year.
+Most of the areas with limited access to clean water are in the arid and semi-arid regions.